Certified Public-Safety Executive (CPE) Program

 Drawing on resources from renowned leadership professionals and distinguished academic sources, the program allows participants to explore topics that include management versus leadership, models/theories of leadership, leadership styles, public safety leadership issues, and executing and managing change.
 Program instructors include master’s and doctoral level professionals in the field of organizational development and leadership who bring a wealth of academic and practical experience to the program.

-The program consists of two 12-week online courses and one nine-day capstone course at APCO headquarters in Daytona Beach, Florida.
+The program consists of two 12-week online courses and one 10-day capstone course at APCO headquarters in Daytona Beach, Florida.